 Many techniques are described for the correction of jaw-winking ptosis, reflecting the ongoing controversy regarding the surgical management of this condition.

-If the jaw-winking is cosmetically insignificant, it can be ignored in the treatment of the ptosis.
+If the jaw-winking is cosmetically insignificant, it can be ignored in the treatment of the ptosis, as follows:

 Although the amount of ptosis and synkinetic eyelid movement is variable, those patients with more severe ptosis tend to have the worse aberrant upper eyelid movement.

 The jaw-wink is considered cosmetically significant if it is 2 mm or more.

 Any attempt to repair the ptosis without addressing the jaw-winking would result in an exaggeration of the aberrant eyelid movement to a level well above the superior corneal limbus, which would be unacceptable to the patient.

 If the jaw-wink is significant, ablation of the levator and resuspension of the eyelid to the brow are necessary.
 Several techniques have been suggested to obliterate levator function, which effectively dampens the aberrant eyelid movement, as follows:

 Beard and others have advocated bilateral excision of the levator muscle and bilateral frontalis suspension.
 While this approach almost completely eliminates the wink and arguably results in better symmetry, it is often difficult to persuade the parents and the patient to perform surgery on and effectively damage the normal contralateral levator muscle.

 Satisfactory and predictable results also can be obtained after only unilateral levator excision on the affected side, combined with bilateral frontalis suspension.
 This leaves the normal functioning levator muscle to elevate the nonptotic eyelid in primary position but produces a lag in downgaze for improved symmetry.